Happy day after Valentine's Day! 💜 Thank you for continuing to read my blog!

 Viewer Type Two

-I'm guessing most of you actually reading this post come by direct or social.
+I'm guessing most of you come by direct or social.
 My regular readers don't typically need search terms.
-So here's the list of web pages you guys went to most commonly during the time period specified (the month of October), in order of commonality.
-Happy to help you out!
+So here's the list of web pages you guys went to most commonly during the month of October.

 Viewer Type Three